iosiro/smart-contract-workshop-challenges/README.md

     receive() external payable {}
 ```

-* How to define a "default" function in your contract:
+* How to define a default/fallback function that runs when a non-existent function is called:

 ```solidity
     fallback() external /* can also add payable, if you like */ {